-- 1.1 Refer to Question 1, pp. 11-12. - 1.2 Current accreditation of the re-entry to the register midwifery program of study by the university (or TEQSA for non-self-accrediting higher education providers) detailing the expiry date and any recommendations, conditions and progress reports related to the school. - 1.3 Meeting Australian Qualifications Framework (AQF) requirements for a minimum level7, and having been issued with a statement of completion and/or attainment by the governing Australian university or higher education provider. - 1.4 Current, documented academic governance structure for the university or other higher education provider and the school conducting the program (program provider) that ensures academic oversight of the program and promotes high-quality teaching and learning, scholarship, research and ongoing evaluation. - 1.5 Terms of reference for relevant school committees and advisory and/or consultative groups, including direct consumer involvement and partnerships with Aboriginal and Torres Strait Islander health professionals and communities. - 1.6 Staff delegations, reporting relationships, and the role of persons or committees in decision making related to the program. - 1.7 Governance arrangements between the university or other higher education provider and the school that ensure responsiveness to requirements for ongoing compliance with accreditation standards. - 1.8 Policies relating to the use of credit or recognition of prior learning, consistent with AQF national principles, are not available to students seeking to enter the re-entry to the register midwifery program.
+- 1.1 Under consultation, refer to Question 3, pp. 13-14. - 1.2 Current accreditation of the re-entry to the register midwifery program of study by the university (or TEQSA for non-self-accrediting higher education providers) detailing the expiry date and any recommendations, conditions and progress reports related to the school. - 1.3 Meeting Australian Qualifications Framework (AQF) requirements for a minimum level7, and having been issued with a statement of completion and/or attainment by the governing Australian university or higher education provider. - 1.4 Current, documented academic governance structure for the university or other higher education provider and the school conducting the program (program provider) that ensures academic oversight of the program and promotes high-quality teaching and learning, scholarship, research and ongoing evaluation. - 1.5 Terms of reference for relevant school committees and advisory and/or consultative groups, including direct consumer involvement and partnerships with Aboriginal and Torres Strait Islander health professionals and communities. - 1.6 Staff delegations, reporting relationships, and the role of persons or committees in decision making related to the program. - 1.7 Governance arrangements between the university or other higher education provider and the school that ensure responsiveness to requirements for ongoing compliance with accreditation standards. - 1.8 Under consultation, refer to Question 4, pp. 14-15.